 The Cycling Action Plan for Scotland sets out a vision that “By 2020, 10% of all journeys taken in Scotland will be by bike”.
 In order to achieve this ambitious vision, 19 actions are identified, one of which refers specifically to the need to “develop and maintain community links” (Action 4).
 Therefore, the Community Links Programme is a key component in the delivery of the Cycling Action Plan for Scotland. http://www.transportscotland.gov.uk/strategy-and-research/publications-and-consultations/cycling-action-plan-2013

+The application window for the latest round of funding is now closed and applicants have recently been informed which projects have been successful at securing funding in the 2015/16 financial year.
 Sustrans encourages applications that reflect community demand for active travel projects across all sectors of society including health, housing, transport, environment, communities, education, regeneration and economic development.
-Please contact the Community Links team for advice on eligibility: email firstname.lastname@example.org or telephone 0131 346 1384.
+Please see the Applying for Funding page for more information on eligibility and making an application, or contact the Community Links team for advice: email email@example.com or telephone 0131 346 1384.